Magicka Dragonknight PvP Build ESO – Overburn

 - Mark of the Pariah: Pariah is a set I havent worn in a long time, but it’s always been a favorite of mine.
 With how high damage is in the current PvP climate, I found it extremely difficult playing with 2 offensive gear sets, even if I was in 5-6 pieces of heavy armor.
 Instead, I chose to wear a more balance armor weight loadout (3/3/1), and add a defensive set to do the heavy lifting for my damage mitigation and it has worked wonders.
 Even with a defensive gear set on, this build still pumps out extremely solid damage.
 Damage is extremely easy to come by nowadays, and in my opinion, the challenge isnt finding ways for your build to deal damage, but rather to survive the damage of your opponents so you have a chance to fight back.
 Pariah accomplishes that goal and does it well, giving us a ton of mitigation via armor that just gets higher and higher as our HP gets lower, protecting our heals and making us hard to take down.

 - Critical Riposte: This 2 piece on the back-bar is one of the biggest things that contributes to this builds success.
 Damage is extremely high, and without a respectable amount of critical resistance you’ll get bursted down very quickly.
-Critical Riposte’s critical resistance value gives us about an additional 6% mitigation against critical hits, and since it’s flat critical resistance and not percent mitigation, we are able to also run Temporal Guard (for minor protection) as well for a flat 5% damage mitigation.
-In addition, because this set offers a substantial amount of critical resistance, we are able to forego running the critical resistance CP star, and instead opt for more damage!
+Critical Riposte’s critical resistance value gives us about an additional 6% mitigation against critical hits.
+Because this set offers a substantial amount of critical resistance, we are able to forego running the critical resistance CP star, and instead opt for more damage!

 - Malacath’s Band of Brutality: Malacath works well on builds that have low critical hit chance (which this build does) as a way to boost our damage up!
 It may cost some of our offensive critical hit damage, but with how few and far between we actually crit, it isn’t a huge drawback.